Surprising Foods You Shouldn't Eat if You're AIP

 The second phase gradually reintroduces those foods one at a time in order to identify which foods may be causing a response and/or symptoms.

 • Grains.
-Regardless of whether they’re whole (with the entire grain kernel intact) or refined (processed so that fiber, iron and vitamins are stripped away), grains are off the table on AIP.[2]
-This is because grains, and especially wheat, are not easily tolerated by many, and they contribute to chronic inflammation and autoimmune diseases.
+Regardless of whether they’re whole grains (with the entire grain kernel intact) or refined grains (processed so that fiber, iron and vitamins are stripped away), grains are off the table on AIP.[2]
+This is because grains, and especially wheat, are not easily tolerated by many people, and they contribute to chronic inflammation and autoimmune diseases.
 [3]

 • Dairy.
 Anything made with cow’s or goat’s milk, like cheese and yogurt, should be avoided.
 Dairy contains certain proteins that can trigger inflammation.
-[4] Plus, lactose intolerance is common!
+[4] Plus, lactose intolerance is a common condition.

 • Legumes.
 Beans, peas, lentils, soy, peanuts, and other legumes are high in lectins.
 Lectins are anti-nutrients that are hard to digest and may damage the gut barrier, entering into our blood.
 They can also inhibit the absorption of some minerals.
 People who may have underlying digestive or autoimmune issues may experience a worse reaction from eating lectin-containing foods than others.
 [5] Legumes also contain phytic acid that can also decrease the absorption of some minerals and slow digestion.
 [6]